Hypnotherapy has been used by professionals for years to help patients conquer fears, change behaviors and make overall life improvements.

 5. It Can Help You Sleep Better

-As reported by WebMD, a Swiss study found that women who listened to a deep-sleep hypnosis suggesting audio tape before going to sleep spent 66 percent less time awake and 80 percent more time in a deep sleep when compared to their non-tape listening counterparts.
+As reported by WebMD, a Swiss study found that women who listened to deep-sleep hypnosis suggesting audio tape before going to sleep spent 66 percent less time awake and 80 percent more time in a deep sleep when compared to their non-tape listening counterparts.

 This study was the first to use brainwave activity measurement to assess the impact that hypnosis has on sleep.
 The deep sleep hypnosis induced in the women is considered the "best" sleep because this is the type of sleep that is the most restorative for your mind.